-Medical Terms – Traumatic Brain Injuries - Jones Law Group
+Understanding Medical Terms: Traumatic Brain Injuries - JLG

 Anoxic Brain Injury

 An anoxic brain injury occurs when the brain does not receive any oxygen.
-Drowning, electrical shock, choking, strokes, heart attacks, toxins, disease and extremely high altitudes can cause anoxia.
-The long term prognosis is entirely dependent time which the brain has been deprived of oxygen.
+Drowning, electrical shock, choking, strokes, heart attacks, toxins, disease, and extremely high altitudes can cause anoxia.
+The long-term prognosis is entirely dependent on how much time the brain was deprived of oxygen.

 Brain Contusion

-Brain contusions are traumatic brain injuries that are usually caused by a blow to the head, such as those that could be expected to occur as a result of a slip and fall, a car accident, a motorcycle accident, a bicycle accident or a pedestrian accident.
+Brain contusions are traumatic brain injuries that are usually caused by a blow to the head.
+This type of brain injury could occur as a result of a personal injury accident, such as a slip and fall, a car accident, a motorcycle accident, a bicycle accident, or a pedestrian accident.
 Brain contusions result when the brain slams against the sharp ridges on the interior of the skull which results in a bruise to the brain tissue.

 Closed Head Brain Injury

-A closed head brain injury is a traumatic brain injury caused by a blow to the head or a violent motion which causes the brain to slam against the inside of the skull.
-Closed head brain injuries can be classified as focal, meaning the damage is limited to one discrete area of the brain, or diffuse, meaning that they affect brain cells and tissues throughout the brain.
-Prognosis for a closed head brain injury is dependent on the severity of the injury.
+A closed-head brain injury is a traumatic brain injury caused by a blow to the head or a violent motion that then causes the brain to slam against the inside of the skull.
+Closed-head brain injuries can be classified as focal, meaning the damage is limited to one discrete area of the brain.
+Alternatively, they can be diffuse, meaning that they affect brain cells and tissues throughout the brain.
+The prognosis for a closed-head injury is dependent on the severity of the damage.

 Concussion

-A concussion is a traumatic brain injury.
+A concussion is a mild form of traumatic brain injury.
 Concussions alter the manner in which the brain functions.
 These alterations are sometimes temporary, but recent studies have shown that concussions can cause permanent brain damage and emotional issues.
-A concussion is usually caused by blow to the head, but can also be caused by a violent shaking of the head and upper body.
-Whiplash type injuries suffered in a rear end car collision have been known to be accompanied by concussion symptoms.
+A concussion is usually caused by a blow to the head, but it can also be caused by a violent shaking of the head and upper body.
+Whiplash-type injuries suffered in a rear-end car collision have been known to be accompanied by concussion symptoms.

 Depressed Skull Fracture

-A depressed skull fracture is a break in a cranial bone (or “crushed” portion of skull) with depression of the bone in toward the brain.
+A depressed skull fracture is a break in a cranial bone (or “crushed” portion of the skull) with depression of the bone toward the brain.
 A skull fracture will be accompanied by a concussion or other more serious injuries to the brain.
+Depressed skull fractures often result from a severe impact on the head, such as those experienced in car accidents, falls, or blunt force trauma.

 Diffuse Axonal Injury